microsoft/EdgeML/tf/README.md

 3. [FastRNN & FastGRNN](/docs/publications/FastGRNN.pdf)
 4. [ProtoNN](/docs/publications/ProtoNN.pdf)

-The TensorFlow compute graphs for these algoriths are packaged as `edgeml_tf.graph`.
-Trainers for these algorithms are in `edgeml_tf.trainer`.
-Usage directions and examples for these algorithms are provided in `$EDGEML_ROOT/examples/tf` directory.
+The TensorFlow compute graphs for these algoriths are packaged as `edgeml_tf.graph` and trainers are in `edgeml_tf.trainer`.
+Usage directions and example notebook for these algorithms are provided in the [examples/tf directory](/examples/tf).
-To get started with any of the provided algorithms, please follow the notebooks in the `examples/tf` directory.

 ## Installation